strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_04_backlog.rst

+.. _SDOC_BL:

 Backlog
 $$$$$$$

+This document outlines the future work items for StrictDoc.

-**Note:** The items below are weakly sorted from top to bottom.
-The topmost items are either work-in-progress or will be implemented next.
+The following items are listed in descending order of priority, with the topmost items either currently in progress or scheduled to be implemented next.

+While this backlog overlaps with StrictDoc's `GitHub issues tracker <https://github.com/strictdoc-project/strictdoc/issues>`_ by more than 50%, it includes more strategic items compared to the GitHub issues, which are primarily focused on actual implementation work.

 Backlog: Graphical user interface
 =================================